 Function and Role: RCACs serve in an advisory capacity and may be given opportunities by the BoG and/or the management of L.A.
 Care to provide input and evaluate the operation of managed care services in Los Angeles County.
 Community and L.A.
-Care member input may be requested on the Quality Improvement Program, including the following:
+Care member input may be requested on the Quality Improvement and Health Equity Program, including the following:

 - 1. Improve member satisfaction in L.A.
 Care's provision of services; - 2.
 Improve access to care; - 3.
 Ensure culturally and linguistically appropriate services and programs; - 4.
-Identify emerging needs in the community and developing programmatic responses; - 5.
-Determine and prioritizing health education and outreach programs: and - 6.
-Collaboratively addressing community health concerns. - 7.
-Help in gathering information about issues and concerns pertinent to the health and wellbeing of L.A.
+Identify emerging needs in the community and develop programmatic responses; - 5.
+Determine and prioritize health education and outreach programs and

+- 6. Collaboratively address community health concerns. - 7.
+Gather information about issues and concerns pertinent to the health and wellbeing of L.A.
 Care members in the region.
-The information is used by the advisory committees and L.A.
-Care to plan, implement, and evaluate programs which address the concerns identified.

-See Community Advisory Committees (CACs) Rules and Code of Conduct for further detail.
+See Community Advisory Committees' (CACs) Rules and Code of Conduct for further detail.